BYO-UPM/BW-SP-Analysis-PD/README.md

 to the authors.

 The manuscript text is not open source.
-The authors reserve the rights to the article content, which is currently submitted for publication in the journal ''.
+The authors reserve the rights to the article content, which is currently submitted for publication in the journal 'IEEE Acsses'.